Differential Pair Impedance Calculator

 Trace Resistance

 Calculate PCB copper trace DC resistance from width, length, thickness, and temperature.
-Includes sheet resistance and temperature coefficient.
+Get sheet resistance and temp coefficient.
+Free, instant results.

 PCB